sublipri/kobo-wifi-remote/README.md

 # Kobo Wi-Fi Remote 0.1.0

 Kobo Wi-Fi Remote is a web-based remote control/page turner for Kobo e-readers.
 It uses the BusyBox HTTP server included with Kobo's stock firmware to serve a website that can record and playback touchscreen inputs via CGI shell scripts.
-There is no authentication or encryption, so you should not use it on public Wi-Fi networks.
+It is **not** safe to use on public Wi-Fi networks.

 ## Features